sukibaby/itgmania-on-gentoo-guide/README.md

 I've provided all the config files you need to change in the files section above.
 You can reference them or use them directly.
 The `itgmania.desktop` files are optional.

 ### In the installer, make sure internet is working
 Once you have the installer running, you'll be on a text prompt where it'll tell you to set your password and start SSH if you want.
 Set the password with `passwd root`.
 This password is just for while you're in the installer.
+Note Linux doesn't show feedback as you're typing a password.
+Just type and hit enter.

 If you'd like to continue this from another computer,  enable SSH by typing `/etc/init.d/sshd start` and then note the IP address of your computer by typing `ip addr`.
 Look for a line like this:
 ```